snirupama/snirupama/README.md

  👯 I’m looking to collaborate on projects made in web developement.

- 📫 How to reach me out through Linkedin(https://www.linkedin.com/in/singhnirupma)and Twitter(https://twitter.com/geek_nirupama)
+ 📫 How to reach me out through Linkedin(https://www.linkedin.com/in/singhnirupma) and Twitter(https://twitter.com/geek_nirupama)